 [All of our couscous blends are made with gluten-free ingredients]

-Buckwheat & Chickpeas Couscous is very rich in protein and fiber and presents a special flavour.
+Buckwheat & Chickpeas Couscous: very rich in protein and fiber with a unique flavour.

-Millet & Buckwheat Couscous is characterized by a more delicate taste that makes it a good side dish for every recipe.
+Millet & Buckwheat Couscous: a delicate taste makes it the perfect side dish for every recipe.

 * Chefs Tips *

 1/2 cup of couscous per person + ½ cup of water or broth per cup of couscous